aichifandefan/aichifandefan.github.io/_pages/about.md

       <span class="meta-item">• GPU Server Configuration</span>
       <span class="meta-item">• 15 Jan 2023</span>
     </div>
-    <p>This blog is a tutorial for configuring an Ubuntu 4090 deep learning server.
-It provides detailed steps on setting up the server, including installing necessary drivers, software, and deep learning frameworks.
-The blog is designed to help users optimize their server for deep learning tasks, covering essential configurations to ensure efficient performance with the 4090 GPU.</p>
+    <p>This blog is a tutorial on configuring an Ubuntu 4090 deep learning server, detailing steps for installing drivers, software, and frameworks.
+It helps users optimize their server for efficient deep learning performance with the 4090 GPU.</p>

     <div class="tags">
       <span class="tag">Ubuntu</span>